 - After a smartphone?
 These are our top picks of the moment

 Samsung Galaxy Note 9 release date

-An August release also makes sense as Apple tends to have its big iPhone event in early September, so Samsung will want to steal some of its rival's thunder by going earlier.
+An August unveiling like this makes sense as Apple tends to have its big iPhone event in early September, so Samsung will want to steal some of its rival's thunder by going earlier.